- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Chile's economy – one of the largest and most stable in South America – is attracting expats from far and wide.

-It does have a few challenges, including the diversification of its copper-dependent economy and eliminating a glaring wealth inequality.
-The mineral-rich mines have long been the bedrock of the country's economy, but as the market continues to contract it has made moves to support other sectors.
+Chile does have a few challenges, including the diversification of its copper-dependent economy and resolving widespread wealth inequality.
+While mineral-rich mines have long been the bedrock of the country's economy, the market continues to contract.
+As a result, Chile has made moves to support other sectors.

 Job market in Chile

-Multinational companies from all over the world have set up shop in the country.
-Expats planning on working in Chile may find that a company transfer to one of these business giants, or a similar institution, is the easiest way to find employment.
+Multinational companies from all over the world have set up shop in Chile.
+Expats planning on working in here may find that a company transfer to one of these business giants or a similar institution is the easiest way to find employment.

-Agriculture and mining are important primary sector industries in Chile, but the financial and tourism sectors also provide good opportunities for eager expats.
+Agriculture and mining are essential primary sector industries in Chile, but the financial and tourism sectors also provide promising opportunities for eager expats.
 Alternatively, new arrivals with an entrepreneurial spirit can set up a business in Chile, but they must do their research into the types of business possibilities and the demand for it.
 Freelance work done remotely is yet another option.

 Expats in certain industries and with senior-level positions in large companies are likely to get by with just speaking English, while many others find work in the English language sector.
-Having CELTA or TEFL accreditation is always helpful to teach English as a foreign language, and those interested in teaching in the formal education sector will need a teaching degree.
+Having CELTA or TEFL accreditation is always helpful in teaching English as a foreign language, and those interested in teaching in the formal education sector will need a teaching degree.

-Learning Spanish is not too difficult for new arrivals who put in the effort: there are many opportunities to take up classes and private lessons, while expat children may easily absorb the language at school.
+Learning Spanish is not too difficult for new arrivals who put in the effort.
+There are many opportunities to take classes and private lessons, while expat children may easily absorb the language at school.

 Finding a job in Chile

 Expats can find a job before moving to Chile or once they arrive.
-Some may say it’s better to have a job in place before moving, mainly because the employing company often helps process visas and work permits, and it allows for negotiations of expat contracts.
-Also, the fact that expats know what their salary will be gives them a chance to budget for the cost of living in Chile before arriving.
+It’s generally better to have a job in place before moving, because the employing company typically helps process visas and work permits, and it allows for negotiations of expat contracts.
+Moreover, the fact that expats know what their salary will be gives them a chance to budget for the cost of living in Chile before arriving.

 That said, others argue that searching for a job after arriving in Chile makes finding employment not only feasible but significantly easier.
 One reason is that many jobs may require employees to begin work as soon as possible, and only starting the relocation process amid this slows things down.

 What’s more, personal relationships are crucial in Chile.
-Knowing people, having connections and networking are key in doing business and finding work.
-In fact, job opportunities are often not even published because the hiring party would rather recruit through personal recommendations.
+Knowing people, having connections and networking are key to doing business and finding work.
+In fact, job opportunities are often not even published because the hiring party prefers instead to recruit through personal recommendations.
 One’s network, also known as pituto in Chile, is fundamental.
-So, being in Chile, meeting people and making connections ease the job-seeking process, especially for those who are extroverted, social and ready to meet and make business acquaintances.

-Nevertheless, online portals, such as LinkedIn and Trabajando, are worth a look for job-hunting expats.
+Nevertheless, online portals, such as LinkedIn and Trabajando, are worth looking at for job-seeking expats.

 Work culture in Chile